-US dollars are widely accepted, so do not worry about changing money.
+The US dollar is recognized as the official trading currency as goods and services are no longer priced in Zimbabwe dollars.
 Note that you must bring the newer bills with the "big heads", and they should still be relatively crisp.
 Older (issued before 2006), worn, torn, or marked bills (with even a pencil mark) are often not accepted.

 Most lodge and safari camp gift shops and larger "curio" shops accept MasterCard and Visa.
 Be sure to ask if they accept the cards.
 Some shops may add the processing fee the credit card company charges to your total.
 There may be places where credit cards will not be accepted, so having cash in varying denominations from \$1 to \$20 may be useful.
 American Express and Discover cards are generally not accepted, and most security experts do not recommend using debit cards in Africa.
-We no longer recommend purchasing traveler's checks because almost no one accepts them anymore.
+Traveler's cheques are not accepted.
+No cash out of ATMs anywhere, especially if you have a foreign card.